cosmos/developer-portal/tutorials/7-cosmjs/5-create-custom.md

 ### Compilation

-You can now compile the Protobuf files using telescope.
+You can now compile the Protobuf files using Telescope.

 <CodeGroup>
 <CodeGroupItem title="Local">